gkr6sy/slamjam/README.md

 4. Run "python manage.py runserver"
 5. On an Internet browser, go to “localhost:8080/” to view the website.

-Requirements for Part 2:
--	The logo and application name are on the top left of the website.
--	Mock links to other useful pages are on the top left of the website.
--	Other interactive functionalities are to be implemented in the future.

 Requirements for Part 3:
 - User Accounts
   1. New user can be signed-up in /signup